Total Lots Sold:

 Glenfiddich Special Old Reserve.
 35cl.
 40%.

 Glenfiddich distillery was built in 1886 by William Grant and is still owned by his family descendants today.
-Glenfiddich played a major role in the history of Scotch whisky, as the first distillery to commercialise its own official bottlings of single malt whisky in the early 1960s.
+Glenfiddich played a major role in the history of Scotch whisky, as the first distillery to commercialise its own official bottlings of single malt whisky on a major scale in the early 1960s.
 This move was to shape the industry up to the present day, and Glenfiddich has remained the world’s best-selling single malt whisky.

 Distillery bottlings are, as the name suggests, bottled by or for the distillery from which the whisky has originated and are thus often referred to as Official Bottlings or OBs.
 Distillery bottlings are generally more desirable for collectors and usually fetch higher prices at auction than independent bottlings.
 They are officially-endorsed versions of the whisky from a particular distillery and are therefore considered the truest expression of the distillery’s character.